 A serious test Denbigh fortifications passed during the seventeenth-century civil war.
 The town was besieged by the forces of Parliament under the command of generals Middleton and Mytton.
 Particularly fierce battles lasted for the Goblin Tower and taking control of the water source.
 The commander of the garrison, Colonel William Salesbury, lasted for 9 months, despite the weak artillery and lack of hope for relief.
 Eventually, king Charles I sent the commander a message, personally ordering him to give up the defense of Denbigh.
 After negotiations, Salesbury agreed to surrender on honorable conditions.

-The upper town occupied a larger part of the hill surrounded by a defensive wall, which closed 3.8 ha of land.
+The upper town occupied a larger part of the hill surrounded by a defensive wall, which closed 3.8 ha of land (approx. 300 x 200 meters).
 The circumference of the fortifications had an irregular plan with two bulges from the north and a castle located in the southern corner.
 In the north-east part of the wall, the wall was extended east from the main defense line, beyond the steep rock, to cover the water source there.